allthingslinux/code-of-conduct/README.md

 #### Case by Case

-WIth Case by Case moderation, punishment is more subjective and dependent on the nature and frequency of transgressions.
+With Case by Case moderation, punishment is more subjective and dependent on the nature and frequency of transgressions.
 While this system gives Moderators a large amount of flexibility, accountability can be difficult due to the lack of standards and certain Moderators may punish Members differently.
 Because of this, all Moderator actions are free to audit and review and may require further agreement from the Moderation team.

 #### Automod